FlavScents AInsights Entry for 2,3,5-Trimethyl Pyrazine

 4. Use in Flavors

-2,3,5-Trimethyl pyrazine is extensively used in flavor formulations, particularly in categories such as chocolate, coffee, nut, and roasted flavors.
-It serves as a key impact note, enhancing the authenticity and complexity of these profiles.
+2,3,5-Trimethyl pyrazine is extensively used in flavor formulations, particularly in categories such as coffee, cocoa, nut, and roasted meat flavors.
+It functions as a key impact note, enhancing the authenticity and richness of these profiles.
 Typical use levels in finished food products range from 0.1 to 5 ppm, with variations depending on the desired intensity and application.
-The compound is stable under typical processing conditions, including heat and pH variations, making it versatile for various food systems.
+The compound is stable under typical processing conditions, including heat and pH variations, but may be susceptible to oxidation over extended periods.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature